Andrew-Hinson/To-Do-App/README.md

 # To-Do-App
 Site is live! https://andrew-hinson.github.io/To-Do-App/

-This is my unique take on a To-Do Application, I decided to vere away from most standard looking To-Do applications and make something that I thought kids (and kids at heart) could have fun interacting with.
+This is my unique take on a To-Do Application, I decided to veer away from most standard looking To-Do applications and make something that I thought kids (and kids at heart) could have fun interacting with.
 The color pallet is from ColorHunt.io https://colorhunt.co/palette/15830.
 The flip card addition and css fade animations are a first for me and are purely run on CSS and JS, I look forward in getting better at interactivity elements for my projects.

 ### Key goals